Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 *GPT* is also surprisingly good at copying the style of publications be that `Bloomberg` or the `New York Times`.

-*GPT* is also surprisingly good at copying the style of publications be that `Bloomberg` or the `New York Times`.

 ## Simplify your writing

 `Simplify this text`